dhoconno/nvd/README.md

 ### MacOS installation

 1. Download and install Docker Desktop.
 Provide at least 32GB of memory to Docker containers.
-2. Create a conda environment with Snakemake (Linux)
+2. Create a conda environment with Snakemake
 	```
 	conda create -n nvd
 	conda activate nvd